 Sharing is caring!

-This lavender infused vodka recipe steeps culinary-grade lavender into vodka to create a uniquely floral vodka that’s perfect for your at-home happy hours or springtime soirees.
+Don’t fall for those purple dyed infusions on other sites!
+This lavender infused vodka recipe steeps REAL culinary-grade lavender into vodka to create a uniquely floral vodka that’s perfect for your at-home happy hours or springtime soirees.

 A bottle of lavender infused vodka sits on a cutting board with dried lavender sprigs.
 It is tied with a bow and a sprig of dried lavender, ready to be given as a gift.